Why Miley Cyrus Is Defending Selena Gomez On Instagram

 Advertisement

-Unfortunately, Gabbana doesn't seem too interested in apologising to Gomez and, instead, has taken the opportunity to double-down on his immature behaviour.
+Unfortunately, Gabbana doesn't seem too interested in apologizing to Gomez and, instead, has taken the opportunity to double-down on his immature behavior.
 According to Yahoo, the 55-year-old man celebrated his original statement by sharing a screenshot of the post and adding the caption "MY NAME IS SELENA!!! #saysorrytome."

 "It's never been my little brother's dream to be a model as HE is one of the most talented musicians my ears have ever been given the gift of hearing...BUT it is a Cyrus family trait to try everything once (within reason HA) and to embrace opportunities that encourage you to step out of your comfort zone," she wrote.
 "PS D&G, I STRONGLY disagree with your politics...but I do support your company's effort to celebrate young artists & give them the platform to shine their light for all to see!"